 Mohrenschildt eventually cracked up and committed suicide, but before he did, he managed to confess that he had been directed by a CIA operative to meet with Oswald in the days prior to the assassination.
 Then, according to a government led investigation, he succumbed to despair and shot himself – less than 48 hours after giving his confession.

 Oswald himself claimed he had been nothing more than a patsy.
 It was one of the few things he was able to say before he was gunned down by a disgruntled club owner named Jack Ruby a little more than 48 hours after the assassination.

-Ruby had been thinking he would get off with a relatively light charge of “murder without malice”, but he got the book thrown at him and was convicted of first degree murder and given the death penalty.
+Ruby had been thinking he would get off with a relatively light charge of “murder without malice”, but he got the book thrown at him, was convicted of first degree murder and got the death penalty.

 Untimely deaths cluster around the Kennedy assassination like birds on a wire, so many that the House Select Committee on Assassinations set out in 1978 to investigate what they called the “statistically improbable number” of deaths of people associated with the event.

 Among those who perished within a few years of the assassination were Lee Bowers, one of the eyewitnesses who testified he heard shots coming from the grassy knoll; he died in a car crash.
 John Garrett Underhill, a former CIA agent who expressed his conviction that Kennedy had been killed by a small clique in the CIA, killed by a gunshot wound to the head, death ruled a suicide.
 And Rose Cherami, a stripper in Jack Ruby’s club who tried to warn authorities that Kennedy was about to be killed in advance of the assassination.
 She was struck by a car, supposedly while hitchhiking.